 For example, the question, “How would you rate the flavor of this brand’s creamy and delicious chocolate bars?” uses biased language that attempts to coerce respondents into answering the question positively.
 A more neutral question would be, “How would you rate the flavor of this brand’s chocolate bars?”.

 One of the most crucial mistakes to avoid during questionnaire design is creating vague questions.
 Indirect and ambiguous survey questions can leave respondents feeling lost, confused, or frustrated.
 To avoid this common error, make sure your language is straightforward and easy to interpret so that you get the most accurate responses from your survey-takers.

 The question, “Do you drink milk regularly?” is a vague question that may result in multiple reader interpretations.
 The word “regularly” can mean different things to different people — one person may think regular consumption means drinking milk daily, while another may consider it to mean once or twice a week.
 A better way to phrase the question would be, “How often do you drink milk?”
 This rephrasing is clear, direct, and warrants a concrete answer.

 When in Doubt, Test it Out!

 Testing, from beginning to end, is essential before launching any survey.
-This ensures the mechanics of the survey (redirects, links, buttons, etc) are working correctly.
+This ensures the mechanics of the survey (redirects, links, buttons, etc.) are working correctly.

 Testing is also the best way to diagnose a high drop rate.
 A natural checkpoint to look at your drop rate is after a “soft launch” of 10% of the total needed completes.
-If drop rate is high (above 20%), test to see what survey elements might be leading to a poor respondent experience.
-If it’s hard to finish your own survey, respondents will have an even harder time completing.
+If the drop rate is high (above 20%), test to see what survey elements might be leading to a poor respondent experience.
+If it’s hard to finish your own survey, respondents will have an even harder time completing it.